kyma-incubator/compass/tests/e2e/provisioning/README.md

 ## Details

 The provisioning end-to-end test contains a broker client implementation which mocks Registry.
 It is an external dependency that calls the broker in the regular scenario.
-The test consists of the following steps:
+The test is divided into two phases:

+1. Provisioning:
-1. Send the a call to KEB to provision a Runtime.
+    - Send the a call to KEB to provision a Runtime.
 KEB creates an operation and sends a request to Runtime Provisioner.
 Wait until the operation is successful.
 It takes about 30 minutes on GCP and a few hours on Azure.
 You can configure the timeout using the environment variable.
+    - Creates a config map with `instanceId` specified.
-2. Fetch the DashboardURL from KEB.
+    - Fetch the DashboardURL from KEB.
 To do so, the Runtime must be successfully provisioned and registered in the Director.
+    - Updates config map with `dashboardUrl` field.
+    - Creates a secret with a kubeconfig of the provisioned runtime.
-3. Ensure that the DashboardURL redirects you to the UUA login page.
+    - Ensure that the DashboardURL redirects you to the UUA login page.
 It means that the Kyma Runtime is accessible.

+2. Cleaning up

-The cleanup logic is executed at the end of the test or in case of an error.
+    The cleanup logic is executed at the end of the e2e test or if the provisioning phase failed.
 It consists of the following steps:
+    - Get `instanceId` from the config map.
+    - Remove the test's secret and config map.
-1. Fetch the Runtime kubeconfig from Runtime Provisioner and use it to clean resources which block the cluster from deprovisioning.
+    - Fetch the Runtime kubeconfig from Provisioner and use it to clean resources which block the cluster from deprovisioning.
-2. Send a request to deprovision the Runtime to KEB.
+    - Send a request to deprovision the Runtime to KEB.
 The request is passed to Runtime Provisioner which deprovisions the Runtime.
+    - Wait until the deprovisioning is successful.
+It takes about 20 minutes to complete.
+You can configure the timeout using the environment variable.

+Between the above steps you can execute your own test directly on the provisioned runtime, using a kubeconfig fetched from the Provisioner.

 ## Configuration